cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 Vectors are similar to arrays, but with a few differences:

-- The maximum number of elements is small (this is platform-specifc but is unlikely to be more than about 128)
+- The maximum number of elements is small (this is platform-specific but is unlikely to be more than about 128)
 - Vectors can only contain primitive numeric types such as integers, floats, bools or complex numbers.
 - They support parallel mathematical operators which are applied to all their elements
 - On suitable hardware, vector operations may be implemented with SIMD instructions for better performance